ENGL& 236: Creative Writing I

 Credits 5 Lecture Hours 55

-In this course, students will develop the basic techniques that writers use to create imaginative and effective writing in fiction, poetry, creative non-fiction, and/or plays/script.
-They will create a portfolio of their work from the course with polished pieces and work in progress.
+In this course, students will develop the basic techniques that writers use to create imaginative and effective writing in fiction, poetry, creative non-fiction, and/or plays/scripts.
+They will create a portfolio of their work from the course with polished pieces and works in progress.
 Students will enhance their own technique by reading and discussing published works of creative writing.
 They will learn to make use of constructive criticism, talk about their own work concisely, and edit their work.

 Prerequisites